NaturalCycles/js-lib/readme.md

 ## Non-extendable config files

-These files cannot be _extended_, so they are instead copied into the target project: first time when seeding the project, later manually by running `yarn update-from-shared-module`.
+These files cannot be _extended_, so they are instead copied into the target project: first time when seeding the project, later manually by running `yarn update-from-dev-lib`.

 These files are **overwritten** in target project every time the mentioned command is run.
 So, be careful!
 Solution is to either extend them in other way (e.g put more `.gitignore` files in